snowdj/eeemployment/working_notes.md

 sector * e/se with %

 3.3 - Region (000's)
 Regions - all DCMS sectors
 region * e/se with %
 also "% of DCMS sector jobs in all regions",	"% of all jobs in region"

-              The below sector sheets are all also region * e/se with %
+The below sector sheets are all also region * e/se with % also "% of XXSectorXX jobs in all regions"
-              also "% of XXSectorXX jobs in all regions" Gambling and telecoms don't have E and SE columns
+Gambling and telecoms don't have E and SE columns

 3.3a - Civil Society
 Civil Society - regional

 3.3b - Creative Industries
 CI - regional

 3.3c - Cultural Sector
 Cultural sector - regional

 3.3d - Digital Sector
 Digital Sector - regional

 3.3e - Gambling
 Gambling - regional

 3.3f - Sport
 Sport - regional

 3.3g - Telecoms
 Telecoms - regional

 3.4 - Nationality (000's)
 EU breakdown
 nationality + e/se * sector

 3.5 - Gender (000's)
 Gender breakdown
 sector * e/se + gender with %

 3.6 - Ethnicity (000's)
 Ethnicity breakdown
 sector * ethnicity with %

 3.7 - Age (000's)
 possibly from "Age breakdown" but there is less categories, not sure where this calculation was done sector * e/se + age

 3.8 - Qualification (000's)
 Qualification breakdown
 sector * qualification

 3.9 - Fulltime Parttime (000's)
 Full time Part time breakdown
 sector * ftpt with %

 3.10 - NS-SEC (000's)
 probably "NSSEC breakdown" but has been recategorised as first four columns and second four columns sector * e/se + nssec

 3.11 - SIC (000's)
 "Individual SIC" even though some annoymisation had been done, there is more done in the final table below sic + description * e/se

 ## anonymisation rule
 anon any value < 6

+basically we will round everything under 6k down to zero, rather then just everything under 500.

 for each row group with a total (or percentage of total, but I think in this case there is always a total), anon everything if (number of elements) - (number of anon) <= 1

-              if any row group total
+then, if there is a total row group, anon elements in the total group if (number of row groups) - (number of corresponding elements in row groups which have been anonymised) <= 1